Skip to main content

 Linking nodes

 To link nodes, create a new node and set your next pointer to it.
-This sample shows how to append to a new node created with a value you supply:
+This example shows how to append a new node using a supplied value.
+If a next node already exists, the code frees it before appending the new node.

 fn append(mut self, value: Self.ElementType):